norkart1/admin/replit.md

 ## Recent Changes (2025-09-18)
 - Installed Node.js 20 and project dependencies
-- Updated Vite configuration to bind to `0.0.0.0:5000` for Replit compatibility
+- Updated Vite configuration to bind to `0.0.0.0:5000` with `allowedHosts: 'all'` for Replit proxy compatibility
 - Configured development workflow with proper port settings
-- Set up deployment configuration for production builds
+- Set up deployment configuration for autoscale with build and serve commands
 - Verified application loads successfully in Replit environment
+- Project import completed and ready for development

 ## Notes
 - The application shows some SASS deprecation warnings which are non-critical